Armed suspect sought after chase in Everett, carjacking in Edmonds

-Police are looking for an armed man who led troopers on a chase in a stolen truck, crashed and then assaulted another driver and took their vehicle in Edmonds Wednesday night.
+Police are looking for an armed man who led troopers on a chase in a stolen truck, crashed and then assaulted another driver and took their vehicle in Edmonds Wednesday night, law enforcement officials said.

 The chase started in an apartment complex in Everett when a Washington State Patrol trooper noticed a driver slumped over the wheel in a pickup without plates, according to KOMO News.